CurveDocs/curve-resources/docs/en/crv-token/faq.md

 ## **Where can I find the release schedule?**

-You can find the release schedule for the next six years at this address on the main UI: [**https://dao-old.curve.finance/inflation/**](https://dao-old.curve.finance/inflation/)​.
+You can find the release schedule for the next six years at this address on the old UI: [Old DAO UI: Inflation](https://dao-old.curve.finance/inflation/)​.

 There is also detailed documentation in the [Supply & Distribution](./supply-distribution.md#crv-emissions-for-the-next-10-years) about the CRV emissions for the next 10 years, and the [supply calculator](./supply-distribution.md#supply-calculator) can be used to see the emissions for any year.